wazo-platform/wazo-doc/source/administration/cel/cel.rst

 by xivo-call-logd. xivo-call-logs is also run nightly to generate call logs from CEL that were missed by xivo-call-logd.

+.. note:: xivo-purge-db can impact on call log.
+See :ref:`purge_logs` for more details.

 Search Dashboard
 ----------------